 The Trezor Model T came to market on 26 February 2018.

 The Model T is Trezor's flagship model and one of the only hardware wallets on the market with a touch screen and unique security features like Shamir Backup.
 Although the initial out-of-pocket expense is considerable, it's the sort of investment that's widely considered worthwhile if you plan on holding substantial amounts of crypto.

 What happens if Trezor goes out of business?

 In this scenario, you would be able to transfer the private keys to the crypto coins and tokens that you hold on your Trezor device(s) to another wallet if you no longer felt comfortable using a Trezor device.

 ★★★★★ — Excellent

 ★★★★★ — Good

 ★★★★★ — Poor

-We rate cryptocurrency hardware wallets by scoring each wallet out of 10 for 3 components: security, functionality and cost.
+We full rate cryptocurrency hardware wallets by scoring each wallet out of 10 for 3 components: security, functionality and cost.
 Each component is weighted based on importance, as follows: